walkerle/phase-3-sql-table-relations-associating-tables-with-foreign-keys/README.md

 ## Why Relate Tables?

 It's hard to imagine an application that saves data but doesn't relate it.
-For example––a Facebook user is associated to other users via "friendships", an Amazon user has a shopping cart full of items, a blog's author has many posts and posts might in turn have many tags.
+For example, a Facebook user is associated to other users via "friendships", an Amazon user has a shopping cart full of items, a blog's author has many posts and posts might in turn have many tags.
 All of these examples require different datasets to be related or associated to one another.

 ## Relating Tables with Foreign Keys